crdschurch/crds-net/README.md

   image:
     url: "https://amazing-photos.net/cool"
 ```
-<strong style="background: yellow;">Protip:</strong> indentation matters in `yaml`.
+<strong>Protip:</strong> indentation matters in `yaml`.
 Watchout for code formatting that may remove spaces and jack up your frontmatter.

 ## Submodules
 We’re using submodules to share code across multiple repos.
 You can think of a submodule as a repository within a repository.